DagmarIlz/SETH/README.md

 <a id="3">[3]</a>
 Nielsen, J. T. & Mulder, F. A. A. 2019.
 Quality and bias of protein disorder predictors.
 Scientific reports, 9, 5137

+<a id="4">[4]</a>
+The UniProt Consortium 2021.
+UniProt: the universal protein knowledgebase in 2021.
+Nucleic Acids Research 49, D480-D489